Neufund/ico-transparency-monitor/README.md

   `alternativeLoadingMsg` You can provide alternative loading message that will be displayed while contract is being analyzed.

-  `addedBy` Name of the person that added this ICO.
-This will be displayed on the ICO monitor next to this ICO
+  `addedBy` Name of the person that added this ICO/STO.
+This will be displayed on the Transparency monitor next to this ICO/STO

   `dateAdded`: ICO date added formatted as following DD-MM-YYY

 ### Examples
-Best way to learn how to add new ICO is to look at existing examples.
+Best way to learn how to add new ICO/STO is to look at existing examples.
 Let's take EOS ICO
 ```
 export default {
   crowdSaleTokenContract: '0xd0a6E6C54DbC68Db5db3A091B171A77407Ff7ccf': {